ananfito/100-days-of-code/readme.md

 **Link to work:** https://github.com/ananfito/basic-tetris

+**ADDENDUM:** Got a response to my request for help on the [freeCodeCamp Discord server](https://www.freecodecamp.org/news/freecodecamp-discord-chat-room-server/) and fixed the issue.
+Turns out I did indeed have a typo in the `displayShape()` function (misspelled `upNextTetrominoes`) and I forgot do add the `.mini-grid div` to the CSS file.
+With those fixed, it works!
+Next, I'll continue with the tutorial and try to find a solution to the `keyCode` issue I was having.

 ### Day 31: September 05, 2022

 **Today's Progress:** I continued working on the Tetris game, based on the [tutorial by Ania Kubow](https://github.com/kubowania/Tetris-Basic).
 Today I updated the `freeze()` function, added/reorganized the `div` on the HTML page to move the display box, and I created the `displayShape()` function.